- Three-day tour from Alice Springs to Uluru and Kata Tjuta

 - Choice of easy or challenging walks

 Depart Alice Springs and travel through the remote Outback landscapes past the West MacDonnell Ranges.
 This ancient, twisted range is thought to be the oldest in Australia.
 Stop to visit the Outback Camel Farm, where you'll have the opportunity to try riding one (own expense).
 Stop to view the flat-topped Mt Conner before arriving at Ayers Rock Resort.
-Join a tour to Kata Tjuta and walk into Olga Gorge, where you may spot ancient stone carvings.
+Take a tour to the base of Uluru with your guide.
+Travel to Mutitjulu waterhole, where you can see cave paintings and hear the legends of Python Dreaming.
+Visit the Uluru-Kata Tjuta Cultural Centre to learn more about the indigenous history and culture, and see traditional arts and crafts on display.
 Enjoy a complimentary glass of wine and watch the golden rays of the setting sun strike Uluru.

 Day 2: Uluru Sunrise - Mutitjulu Waterhole - Uluru Climb - Kings Canyon

 Day 3: Kings Canyon Guided Rim Walk - Alice Springs

-Enjoy a guided walk to the rim of Kings Canyon and through the 'Lost City' and 'Garden of Eden' (requires a good degree of fitness).
+Enjoy a guided walk along the rim of Kings Canyon and through the 'Lost City' and 'Garden of Eden' (requires a good degree of fitness).
 See the towering walls and unique plant life.
 An alternative easy walk along the canyon floor is also available.
 In the afternoon, travel through the vast cattle properties of Central Australia, stopping at Kings Creek Station before arriving at your hotel in Alice Springs.

-Outback Pioneer Lodge (Budget) - The Outback Pioneer Lodge has a true outback, pioneering atmosphere that gives guests a real taste of traditional Australian hospitality.
+Outback Pioneer Hotel (Budget) - The Outback Pioneer Lodge has a true outback, pioneering atmosphere that gives guests a real taste of traditional Australian hospitality.
 Cook up some Outback delights on the barbecue or come and share a few yarns about your adventures in the Red Centre over a beer and some hearty bush tucker in the Bough House Restaurant.

 Due to operational requirements, hotel options are subject to change by the tour operator without notice.